Open Enrollment

 Your Open Enrollment period may be different from that of Medicare or Marketplace (Affordable Care Act) coverage, and that's fine.
 What's important is that your employees understand when they must enroll to have the benefits they want for the coming year.

-How communication prepares employees for Open Enrollment
+How Communication Prepares Employees for Open Enrollment

 At PartnerComm, we've found the best way to ensure your employees have a successful enrollment experience is by crafting an effective communication strategy.
 This includes focusing on what you want employees to think, feel and do during Open Enrollment.